 The Victorian Government is fast-tracking better mobile coverage and broadband across the state through the $550 million Connecting Victoria program.

-It’s never been more important to be connected – for family, community, work and safety – and the Victorian Government is asking Victorians to help identify where mobile and broadband improvements are most needed.
+It’s never been more important to be connected – for family, community, work and safety – and the Victorian Government is considering where mobile and broadband improvements are most needed.

 Connecting Victoria will enable more businesses to take advantage of digital opportunities with more reliable, better value broadband in more places, including popular shopping streets and business parks.

 The program builds on the state’s $130 million investment in connectivity projects since 2014 and will bolster the state’s economic recovery.